eurobench/eurobench_protocol/README.md

   * current state:
     * **Matlab**, with specific licences.
 Not likely to be Octave compatible
     * Information about the protocols can be consulted but the algorithms are not callable at this moment.
+  * documentation: provided by emails.
+To be uploaded.

 ### Ready to be tested for insertion in database